SysKitTeam/docs-point/governance-and-automation/automated-workflows/upgrade-to-policy-automation.md

 ---
-description: This article explains how to upgrade to Policy automation and remove currently assigned policies.
+description: This article explains how to upgrade to Rules and remove currently assigned policies.

 ---